VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 While relatively successful, there are improvements that are needed in the current town-sourced model of parcel data maintenance and publishing.
 About 60% of municipalities have submitted updated parcel geometry to VCGI within the last year.
 In contrast, about 16% of municipalities have not submitted updated parcel geometry to VCGI in over three years, indicating a divide in participation in the Parcel Program and limitations to its voluntary model.
 Inaccurate, untimely data impacts downstream uses that are now dependent on this information.

-A financial incentive to assist [JURISDICTION] with the cost of parcel mapping that is contingent on data standard-compliant parcel geometry submissions to VCGI could be designed to close this “participation gap” while improving data quality.
-An incentive is preferable to a submittal requirement as the latter may not be possible to meet by some towns and challenging to enforce.
-An incentive, when combined with the fact that standardized GIS parcel data exist statewide (albeit they may not be up to date), may be enough to enable the remaining 10-15% of towns without GIS parcel data maintenance to begin upkeep and improvement.
-Creating incentives to increase data maintenance and sharing was also a recommended consideration in the [2015 Vermont Statewide Digital Parcel Lifecycle & Maintenance Plan](https://vcgi.vermont.gov/sites/vcgiupdate/files/doc_library/VT_Parcel%20Data%20Lifecycle%20and%20Maintenance%20Plan_2015_FINAL.pdf):

-> As implementation shifts into a maintenance stage, Vermont will want to pay close attention to challenges to compliance.
-While some impediments may be more attitudinal than logistical or economic, the state may want to consider creating incentives to comply.

-Other states have implemented similar contingent financial incentives to maintain foundational, local spatial data (Massachusetts, for example, [with their 911 addressing data](https://www.mass.gov/doc/standard-for-digital-parcels-and-related-data-sets-version-3/download)).
-Assuming that municipalities remain responsible for and the authoritative source of land records, [It is time to consider supporting Vermont municipalities in the upkeep of parcel data on which many State programs now depend.]

 ### 2.2.1 Submittal Status
 VCGI tracks municipal parcel data maintenance and voluntary submittals and presents this information via the [Parcel Program's Town Mapping Status application](https://maps.vcgi.vermont.gov/parcelstatus/), updated weekly.
 These statistics represent five years (2020 - 2024) of oversight of the Statewide Property Parcel Program.
 They highlight the need for improvements to the current data maintenance model.